How do you keep house when you are sick or pregnant?

 Whenever you’re sick or pregnant, and cannot be on your feet, set a timer for every 15 minutes.
 That’s right – 15 minutes.
 Each time the timer goes off, get up and do ONE thing.
 Now, I’m not talking about getting up and deep-cleaning your closets, girl.
 When the timer goes off, maybe you walk to the kitchen and load the dishes in the sink into the dishwasher.
 And then you go lay back down and set the timer for 15 minutes.

 When it goes off again, maybe you go match some socks and put them away.
 Maybe you go wipe off the kitchen counters.
 Maybe you sweep under the breakfast table.
 Even when I feel like I’m going to die, I can get up and move the clothes from the washer to the dryer.
 You may think, Stacy you’re crazy; I can’t keep my house clean doing just one thing at a time!
 But do you know how much you can get done getting up every 15 minutes to do one thing?
+Since I can’t clean the house, I am thinking of hiring these expert cleaners from Vancouver House Cleaners.
+I just want to remove all the dust and declutter some items.

 This works when you are sick, pregnant or even exhausted from being up all night with a newborn!